gsmainclusivetechlab/mmapi-nodejs-sdk/README.md

 The MMAPI SDK for Node.js enables Node.js developers to easily work with [GSMA Mobile Money API Specification 1.2.0](https://developer.mobilemoneyapi.io/1.2).

 The SDK provides separate use cases to handle necessary MMAPI functionality including Merchant Payments, Disbursements, International Transfers, P2P Transfers, Recurring Payments, Account Linking, Bill Payments and Agent Services (including Cash-In and Cash-Out).
-Each use case exposes Mobile Money APIs to customize your application integrations as needed.
+Each use case exposes use case scenarios to customize your application integrations as needed.
 The SDK also includes a Samples, so you can test interactions before integration.

 ## Index